 Start from scratch

 Dropbox users can create different folders to organize family information, but don't have pre-populated fields for specific family information.
 This means the product is lacking a built-in roadmap for gathering the legal, medical, and financial documents every family needs to have in order.

-Because the Dropbox product is designed for such basic use, it's also lacking features such as a concierge service that connects you with relevant lawyers and insurance agents.
+Because the Dropbox product is designed for such basic use, it's also lacking features such as a expert service that connects you with relevant lawyers and insurance agents.
 Additionally, users won't have built-in access to a library of information about family information best practices.
 For example, using Dropbox instead of Trustworthy means you’ll be responsible for remembering when your passport is about to expire, instead of receiving automated reminders.